Jonayb/SADCWEB-SOBA/README.md

 -  Run `main_test.py` using your desired settings.
 Set `write_result=True` to make sure results are written to a text file.
 -  Add accuracies to `evaluation.py` and run the code to obtain evaluation statistics, paired t-test statistics and a Box-Whisker plot after k-fold cross-validation.

+## Future research
+For future research, we consider the following directions to be interesting.
+- Adapt the ontology builder to create ontologies for new domains.
+The word embedding and fine-tuning methods are already ready for new domains.
+- Use larger datasets for model fine-tuning and post-training.
+- (See whether evaluation code improves with T5 word embeddings instead of BERT embeddings.)

+## References
+Our work is related to the following research.
+- Trusca, M. M., Wassenberg, D., Frasincar, F., and Dekker, R. (2020).
+A hybrid approach for aspect-based sentiment analysis using deep contextual word embeddings and hierarchical attention.
+In Web Engineering: 20th International Conference (ICWE 2020), volume 12128 of LNCS, pages 365-380.
+Springer.
+- ten Haaf, F., Claassen, C., Eschauzier, R., Tjan, J., Buijs, D., Frasincar, F., and Schouten, K.
+(2021).
+WEB-SOBA: Word embeddings-based semi-automatic ontology building for aspect-based sentiment classiffication.
+In 18th Extended Semantic Web Conference (ESWC 2021) -
+Research Track, volume 12731 of LNCS, pages 340-355.
+Springer.